Best drawing tablet and graphics tablet reviews, 2016-2017

 Best graphics tablet: Wacom Intuos Pro

-If you want to draw on paper, the Intuos Pro Paper Edition may be the best choice of graphics tablet.
+If you want to draw on paper, the Intuos Pro Paper Edition may be the best graphics tablet.

 The size allows freedom of arm movement and enough room to draw and edit.
 The Pro Pen 2 delivers a whopping 8,192 levels of pressure sensitivity.

-As an economical Intuos alternative, the Huion H610 Pro also made the list of best graphics tablets.
-With the alternative, the build quality is fairly similar.
-The drivers differ somewhat.
+As an economical Intuos alternative, the Huion H610 Pro also made the list of top graphics tablets.

 Top pen display: Wacom Cintiq

 The Wacom Cintiq is the most popular in pen-display monitors.
-Like the Intuos, the Cintiq offers extensive controls and tilt sensitivity and the Pro Pen 2.
+Like the Intuos, the Cintiq offers extensive controls, pen-tilt sensitivity, and the Pro Pen 2 with 8,192 pressure levels.
 Its rotating stand gives you freedom and the drivers let you customize keyboard commands on a per-application basis.

 Our picks for portable and mobile drawing tablets

 Our top choice: iPad Pro.
-In portable tablets, we love the iPad Pro 12.9″ because of its size and the tilt-sensitive Apple Pencil.
+We love the iPad Pro 12.9″ because of its size and the tilt-sensitive Apple Pencil.
 It’s an excellent stylus for drawing.
-It’s the best active pen I’ve tried.
 It even lets you use the side of the tip to do shading.